bigskysoftware/missing/docs/20-forms.md

 ## Tabular forms {#tabular-form}

-You can use the `.table` and `.rows` classes to create a form with inputs lined up.
+You can use the `.table` and `.rows` classes to create a form with inputs lined up like cells of a table.

   ~~~ html
   <form class="table rows">